todd-neale/RecentlyPlayed/README.md

 ```
 - Make sure you have Node installed on your system.

-- If you run into a `403 error` on installation, please contact me and I will set permissions for the email account wishing to access the dashboard.
+- If you run into a `403 error` when signing in, please contact me and I will set permissions for the email account wishing to access the dashboard.

 ### Running Locally